 Saute the onion with 1 TBSP olive oil over a medium heat for 3-4 minutes, until the onion is translucent and soft.
 Add the garlic and cook for a further 30 seconds.

-Add all remaining ingredients and mix together well. *If you've made my Homemade Burrito Spice Mix you can use 1.5 TBSP of this in place of the 3 listed spices.
+Add all remaining ingredients and mix together well.
 Cook over a medium heat, stirring occasionally for about 5-7 minutes, until the rice is heated through.
+Taste and season with salt & pepper.

 Remove from the heat and stir through chopped fresh coriander/cilantro and lime juice.